Skip to main content

 Skip table of contents

-As part of our commitment to transparency and continuous improvement, we share the theoretical underpinnings of HALO's AI framework.
-Understanding the mechanics of HALO's Retrieval Augmented Generation (RAG) algorithm can help you better appreciate how it enhances and refines interactions within your organization.
+As part of our commitment to transparency and continuous improvement, we share the theoretical underpinnings of HALO’s AI framework.
+Understanding the mechanics of HALO’s Agentic Retrieval Augmented Generation (Agentic RAG) algorithm can help you better appreciate how it enhances and refines interactions within your organization.
 This powerful system ensures that communication is not only accurate but also contextually relevant, harnessing the latest advancements in Agentic AI.

-The Role of LLMs and RAG in HALO
+The Role of LLMs and Agentic RAG in HALO

-HALO leverages the capabilities of Large Language Models (LLMs) while mitigating their common pitfalls, such as inaccuracies and inappropriate outputs.
-This is achieved through the use of a Retrieval Augmented Generation (RAG) framework.
-The core concept behind RAG is to utilize both retrieval mechanisms and generative capabilities to optimize the performance of LLMs.
+HALO leverages the capabilities of Large Language Models (LLMs) while mitigating common pitfalls such as inaccuracies and inappropriate outputs.
+This is achieved through an Agentic RAG framework.
+Unlike classical RAG—which typically performs a single retrieval pass—Agentic RAG combines retrieval with strategic, multi-step search and generation to optimize performance.

-In practical terms, this means HALO retrieves pertinent information before calling an LLM to address a query.
-By supplying relevant source content to the LLM, HALO ensures more accurate and contextually appropriate responses.
+In practical terms, HALO retrieves and iteratively refines the evidence it needs before calling an LLM.
+By supplying rich, relevant source content to the LLM, HALO delivers more accurate and contextually appropriate responses.

 Requirements

-• Knowledge: Comprehensive knowledge should be provided by adding and synchronizing resources.
-This information is processed into smaller text segments, known as "chunks," and stored in an internal database.
-Proper knowledge management is crucial for optimal retrieval.
+• Knowledge: Provide comprehensive knowledge by adding and synchronizing resources.
+This information is processed into smaller text segments (“chunks”) and stored in an internal database.
+Well-structured, up-to-date content is crucial for optimal retrieval—especially as Agentic RAG runs multiple targeted searches.

-• Style: The desired agent behavior should be configured, including language preferences and tone of voice.
-This ensures that responses align with your organization's communication standards.
+• Style: Configure the desired agent behavior, including language preferences and tone of voice.
+This ensures responses align with your organization’s communication standards.

 Approach

-When a user submits a query, HALO employs the RAG algorithm through the following steps:
+When a user submits a query, HALO employs Agentic RAG through the following steps:

-By integrating these sophisticated processes, HALO's RAG framework upholds the integrity and accuracy of AI-driven interactions, fostering trust and reliability in your digital communications ecosystem.
+By integrating these agentic processes, HALO’s RAG framework upholds the integrity and accuracy of AI-driven interactions, fostering trust and reliability in your digital communications ecosystem.

 JavaScript errors detected